earthsteading/Performance-Solutions/earth-footing-cement-stabalised.md

  - [ ] The top of the foundation under the earth walls shall be cleaned of any laitance, be roughened to 5 mm amplitude, and have two coats of bituminous sealer applied so as to form a water-impermeable layer
  - [ ] For pre-tested reinforced or unreinforced earth, the bolt nominal shear strength values may be established by computation, testing, or a combination of these two methods.
 The diameter (mm) of bolt per shear strength (kN) should be in accordance with the Uniform Building Code, e.g. 16mm bolt for 1.8kN shear; 20mm for 2.6Kn; and 24mm for 4.4kN.
 Bolts must be corrosion coated.
  - [ ] The minimum bolt embedment shall be three-quarters of the wall thickness with a minimum length of 200mm.

-## Materials:
- - [ ] Soils suitable for pressed block and rammed earth wall construction are also suitable for stabilised earth footings.
- - [ ] Because footings are fully supported, at least until the cement has hardened, lower clay content soils are also encouraged.
- - [ ] Typically Class A type soils are ideal.
- - [ ] After excavation, soils should be treated in the same manner as soils for wall construction.
- - [ ] All root material should be removed.
- - [ ] Soil should be stabilised using 5% to 12% cement by mass.
- - [ ] A cement content sufficient to attain unconfined wet characteristic compressive strength of not less than 2.5 MPa is recommended.
- - [ ] Ingredients should be thoroughly dry mixed before adding sufficient water to attain the optimum moisture content.
- - [ ] Once adequately wet mixed, material should be compacted in place within 30 minutes to 45 minutes.
- - [ ] Unused material should be discarded.

 ## Maitenance:
  - [ ] Earth walls are particularly susceptible to moisture, whether this is from rising damp, water ingress from the top, driving rain, water splashing, or moisture generated internally in a building.
 For this reason, it is important that any design considers the need to protect earth walls from excessive moisture.